 - Model-driven data analysis.
-We combine mathematical models with Bayesian methods with the aims of best interpretation of experimental data.
-We have recently been funded by BBSRC to apply these approaches to bioluminescent reporters and to Biolog Phenotype arrays, with applications in brewing, bioenergy and food safety.
-We have also taken these approaches into our mechanistic AMR modelling activities.
+We combine mathematical models with both frequentist and Bayesian methods with the aims of best interpretation of experimental data.
+Applications have included bioluminescent reporter data, Biolog phenotype arrays and metagenomics sequencing data, with applications in brewing, bioenergy, food safety and antimicrobial resistance.

 - Quantitative bioinformatics.
 We retain an interest in using statistical and machine learning techniques as applied to large scale quantitative data sets from Omics technologies, including transcriptomics, proteomics and metabolomics.

 We try, where possible, to work on projects with active collaborations with experimental biologists.
 While our main focus is on microbiology, we are happy to foster collaborations with scientists working in any area of biology, and this range is reflected in our publications.

 We are always happy to hear from individuals who would be interested in Masters, PhD or Fellowship projects in our laboratory.
 Please email me at dov.stekel [AT] nottingham.ac.uk.